-Campus Life supports robust professional development for Community Directors, including attending conferences, becoming involved in professional organizations, and continued education.
-There are myriad opportunities also at Pacific Lutheran University and in the Puget Sound region of which Community Directors have been able to take advantage.
+Campus Life supports robust professional development for professional staff, including attending conferences, becoming involved in professional organizations, and continued education.
+There are myriad opportunities also at Pacific Lutheran University and in the Puget Sound region of which Campus Life professional staff have been able to take advantage.

 Jess Cotton, Former Community Director for Harstad Hall (Current Student Engagement Coordinator & RHA Advisor): “When I first came to PLU, Jes Takla encouraged and fostered ways to get involved in the knowledge communities in NASPA.
 Due to her leadership and mentorship, I have been confident to be the Region V Rep for the Assessment, Evaluation, and Research Knowledge Community (KC).
 It has been great to get support from Campus Life to go to conferences like the Western Regional.
 PLU has pride in giving back to the field through these professional development opportunities. “